A Lie algebraic pattern behind logarithmic CFTs: Introduction

 Since the constructions and homomorphisms in Theorem \ref{main theorem of part 1} are natural, they are compatible with additional algebraic (e.g, VOA-module) structures.
 In particular, if $V_0$ is a VOA and $V_\lambda$ are $V_0$-modules, then $H^0(G\times_BV_0)$ has the induced VOA-structure and $H^n(G\times_BV_\lambda)$ are $H^0(G\times_BV_0)$-modules (see \cite[Section 2.1, Corollary 2.21]{Sug2}).
-It allows us to develop a geometric representation theory of multiplet $W$-(super)algebras, traditionally defined in the form of the right-hand side of Theorem \ref{main theorem of part 1}\eqref{main theorem 1(1)}.
+It allows us to develop a geometric representation theory of multiplet W-(super)algebras, traditionally defined in the form of the right-hand side of Theorem \ref{main theorem of part 1}\eqref{main theorem 1(1)}.
 Except for rank 1 cases, these VOAs are difficult to study algebraically due to their complicated VOA structures.
-However, the geometric construction allows us to avoid such difficulties and obtain a variety of results qualitatively.
+However, the geometric construction allows us to avoid the bottleneck and obtain a variety of results qualitatively, as in \cite{Sug,Sug2,CNS}.